U.S. Exchanges

 List of Silver ETFs and ETNs

-Compare physical silver trusts, mining ETFs, and leveraged ETNs in 2026 as industrial demand and supply deficits drive market momentum.
+Compare physical silver trusts, mining funds, and leveraged ETNs in 2026 as industrial demand and supply deficits drive market momentum.

 $26.3B SLV Assets (AUM)